sourcegraph/handbook/content/marketing/demand-gen/digital_marketing_programs.md

 1. Invoices are received via email from our advertising partners.
 2. We send invoices to <finance@sourcegraph.com>, and include a copy of the signed insertion order as backup for the invoice.

+### Reporting
+While we work on a consolidated dashboard, you can find monthly search and social reports in this [Google drive](https://drive.google.com/drive/u/0/folders/1Tdyn6Pf2ZA2Dej7akxAcgSy2td9cBxxY) and contribution to pipeline in this [Salesforce report](https://sourcegraph2020.lightning.force.com/lightning/r/Dashboard/01Z3t000001BU2XEAW/view)